2nd Biennial Global Agriculture Multidisciplinary International Conference (GAMIC 2026)

 On this page:

-The College of Agriculture Forestry and Natural resources (CAFNRM) and the University of Hawaiʻi at Hilo organized the first Global Agriculture Multidisciplinary International Conference (GAMIC) to promote the importance of Global Agriculture amidst challenging times and explore research to find solutions in the areas of crop production, plant protection, sustainability, economic viability, education, and postharvest handling and technology.
-The conference will be held on November 22-23, 2024 at the University of Hawaiʻi at Hilo.
-GAMIC 2024 is co-hosted by Mindanao State University at Naawan, Philippines
+The College of Agriculture Forestry and Natural resources (CAFNRM) and the University of Hawaiʻi at Hilo organized present the 2nd annual Global Agriculture Multidisciplinary International Conference (GAMIC) to promote the importance of Global Agriculture amidst challenging times and explore research to find innovative solutions to agricultural challenges.
+Building on the success of our inaugural event, we continue our mission to highlight the critical role of global agriculture in addressing today’s challenges and advancing research in crop production, plant protection, sustainability, economic viability, education, and postharvest handling and technology.
+GAMIC 2026 is co-hosted by Mindanao State University at Naawan, Philippines.

 The conference aims to: